SARL-PLUS/RL_bootcamp_tutorial/README.md

 Simon Hirlaender, Olga Mironova, ...

+## Short description of the content

+1. The script [environment_awake_steering.py](environment_awake_steering.py) contains the original AWAKE environement and the wrapper to reduce the Degrees of Freedom (DoF) from one to the maximum of ten, as the original environement.
+2. The script [Train_policy_gradients_off_the_shelf.py](Train_policy_gradients_off_the_shelf.py) contains the training procedures of two main stream algorithms: PPO and TRPO.
+The training is done with ten fixed validation episodes done at a defined numer of training steps.
+3. To visualize the progress helper functions are defined in [Visualize_policy_validation.py](Visualize_policy_validation.py).

+## Open questions for the programmes:
+1. Reward shaping as a part of the turorial also as a contest?
+2. One of the main goals is to understand every aspect of the MDP:
+   * We discuss the initial distribution
+   * We discuss the reward function and its equivalence classes
+   * The episodic formulation within the MDP world
+3. Difference between noise and partially observability

 ## Achievements:
 ### What should people learn?
 - Understanding the basics of Reinforcement Learning (RL).